Interwar Bulgaria: Peace negotiations

 Bulgarian territory between 1919 (Treaty of Neuilly-sur-Seine) and 1940 (Craiova Agreement).

 Following territorial losses from the defeat in the Second Balkan War, the new failure in the world war required Bulgaria to cede Southern Dobruja, the country's "breadbasket", to Romania, certain strategic enclaves to Yugoslavia, and Western Thrace, rich in tobacco and Bulgaria's access to the Aegean Sea, to Greece.
-The country's territory shrank from 111,836 km² to 103,836 km².
+The country's territory shrank from 111,836 km^{2} to 103,836 km^{2}.
 Despite nationalist outrage over the loss of Macedonia, which they considered Bulgarian, the losses of Dobruja and Thrace had a greater economic impact.
 These territorial losses made Bulgaria a revisionist state, opposed to the political system established by the Paris Peace Conference.
 The peace treaty also mandated war reparations, payable in currency and livestock, and restricted the size of Bulgaria's army and police forces.

 The first reparation payment was deferred from 1921 to 1923, but the Sofia government refused to pay, claiming inability.
 The Allied commission overseeing payments then authorized neighboring countries to occupy Bulgarian customs posts and the Pernik mines, but Yugoslavia's reluctance to act, to avoid straining recently improved relations, led to inaction.
 Negotiations followed, resulting in a March 1923 agreement that eased Bulgaria's burden: payments were spread over sixty years until 1983, in two phases.
 The initial payment was reduced from 105 million to just five million, and by the time war reparations were abandoned in 1932, Bulgaria had paid only 70 million francs instead of the agreed-upon 2,250 million.
 Even with the new agreement, payments accounted for nearly a quarter of the state's annual budget.